Top 5 Upcoming Smartphones For 2017 That Photographers Would Love

 Samsung Galaxy S8

 The Galaxy S8 is Samsung’s first flagship device for 2017, and from what could be determined from rumors so far, the device would feature a set of revolutionary imaging sensors.
-A single-lens sensor is rumored for the device, with speculations stating that the Galaxy S8 would feature a premium 12MP rear camera with f/1.7 aperture and larger pixels, according to a TechRadar report.
+A dual-lens sensor is rumored for the device, with speculations stating that the Galaxy S8 would feature a premium 12MP rear camera with f/1.7 aperture and larger pixels, according to a TechRadar report.
 The Galaxy S series has always featured high-quality sensors, and though their megapixel counts are lower than most flagships, the quality of photos taken with devices such as the Galaxy S7 have been no less than stellar.
 This, of course, is expected to continue with the Galaxy S8.

 #Xperia XZ Premium has officially been crowned 'Best New Smartphone at MWC 2017' #SonyMWC https://t.co/e5aYEW7XCI pic.twitter.com/jj9kNuPFdP